digicast-ca/photobomber/README.md

 ## Bonus

-- Add ability to retry the album compilation in case of failure
+- Add ability to retry the album compilation in case of failure.
-- Add realtime updates to your UI (e.g. show status changes without the need to refresh the page)
+- Add realtime updates to your UI (e.g. show status changes without the need to refresh the page).
-- Add phpunit tests
+- Add phpunit tests.
 - If you feel confortable, try to use Event Sourcing for modelling the Album lifecycle.
 The [spatie/laravel-event-sourcing](https://spatie.be/docs/laravel-event-sourcing/v4/introduction) package is available if you need it.
 Again, feel free to use whatever you prefer.

 <br>